6 Days, 5 Night

 Habitat: Alpine Desert

-You will be woken at 23:30 with some quick tea and biscuits.
-We start our trek to the summit between the Rebman and Ratzel glaciers.
-We will head in a north-westerly direction and ascend through heavy scree towards Stella Point on the crater rim.
-This is the most mentally and physically challenging part of the trek.
-At Stella Point (5732m), we will stop for a short rest and will be rewarded with the most magnificent sunrise you are ever likely to see (weather permitting).
-At Uhuru Peak (5895m), we will have reached the highest point on Mount Kilimanjaro and the continent of Africa.
-It can be very cold at night at these elevations, but it will be quite warm by the end of the hiking day.
-From the summit, we descend to the Mweka Hut camp site, via Barafu for lunch.
-Trekking poles will be needed for the loose gravel going down to Mweka Camp (3100m).
-Later in the evening, we will enjoy our last dinner on the mountain and a well-earned sleep
+You will be awakened at 23:30 with some quick tea and biscuits.
+We begin our trek to the summit between the Rebman and Ratzel glaciers.
+We will head north-west and ascend through heavy scree to Stella Point on the crater rim.
+This is the most mentally and physically demanding portion of the journey.
+We will stop for a short rest at Stella Point (5732m) and be rewarded with the most spectacular sunrise you will ever see (weather permitting).
+At Uhuru Peak (5895m), we will have reached Mount Kilimanjaro’s and Africa’s highest point.
+At these elevations, it can be extremely cold at night, but by the end of the hike, it will be quite warm.
+From the summit, we descend to the Mweka Hut camp site, stopping in Barafu for lunch.
+Trekking poles will be required for the loose gravel descent to Mweka Camp (3100 m).
+Later in the evening, we’ll enjoy our final dinner on the mountain and a well-deserved sleep.

-We depart after breakfast descending to the Mweka Park Gate to receive your summit certificates.
-At lower elevations, it can be wet and muddy.
-Gaiters and trekking poles will help.
-Shorts and T-shirts will be suitable (keep rain gear and warmer clothing handy).
+We leave after breakfast and go down to the Mweka Park gate to get your summit certificates.
+It can be wet and muddy at lower elevations.
+Gaiters and trekking poles will be helpful.
+Shorts and T-shirts will work (but bring rain gear and warmer clothes just in case).

-Marking The End Of Your 6 Days Kilimanjaro Umbwe Route Trekking
+The End of Your 6-Day Trek on the Kilimanjaro Umbwe Route

 Elevation (m): 3100m to 1800m